kitkat-w/kitkat-w.github.io/_pages/about.md

 ### 🧠 About Me

 I'm a Master's student in Robotics at Carnegie Mellon University.
-My research focuses on computational imaging, transient light transport, and visual computing systems.
-I have experience in real-time AR localization, neural rendering, and speckle interferometry.
+My research focuses on computational imaging.
+I have experience in real-time AR localization and speckle interferometry.

 ---